v-maxson/Discord.jsTemplate/README.md

 ------------------------------------------------

-### Disclaimer:
+### Important:
-Currently, Slash Commands do NOT support permissions.
+- Currently, Slash Commands do NOT support permissions.
 If you have any commands that require permissions, you'll have to either implement that yourself or use text commands for any sensitive or moderation commands.

+- TextCommands/SlashCommands/Events CAN be nested within subdirectories of their perspective directories.
+They will be recursively searched and found.
+This can help with project organization at scale. (**DISCLAIMER**: Snippets have been created with JUST the base directory in mind, so you have to change around some imports.)

+- To create a seperate config (usually for debugging), create a `src/debug_config.ts` and copy/paste `src/config.ts` into it.
+Set `DebugMode` to `true` within `src/config.ts` to use the Debugging Config file.

 ------------------------------------------------